solrak29/ecba/Readme.md

 20180411 Review the Facebook Page-level subscription versus the app-level subscription that will take place in Dec, 31, 2018.
          https://developers.facebook.com/docs/messenger-platform/policy/app-to-page-subscriptions
-20180411 Test typing bubbles work and getting user details; store as part of message objects
+20180411 Test typing bubbles work and getting user details; store as part of message objects 20180412 Use const values for any hardcoded text items.
+Suchs as "MSG" type.
+20180414 Console source/desitnation work.
+20180414 Console remote implementation where users can set a remote option and use the console bot from a remote location.
+         this will require a client componenet that they can use and/or download.
+20180414 Console remote client application
+20180415 You building the same strcuture of code for each feature you add.
+You should create a utility that where you can just
+         create the strcuture/template code to follow; it will save time.
+Perhaps npm addFeature?
+Node addfeature?
 ```